vihoikka/spacerAQ_vh/README.md

 # spacerAQ_vh
 Pipeline for analyzing data in Hoikkala et al. 2020.
 Currently for review purposes only.

-Typical install time: 10 min.
+**Typical install time**: 10 min.
-Typical run time of the pipeline: 2-5 minutes without simulations, one hour with simulations (simulations currently disabled; to enable, uncomment line 264 from spacerpipeline_absolute_hoikkala_etal_2020.sh or from spacerpipeline_unique_hoikkala_etal_2020.sh).
+**Typical run time of the pipeline**: 2-5 minutes without simulations, one hour with simulations (simulations currently disabled; to enable, uncomment line 264 from spacerpipeline_absolute_hoikkala_etal_2020.sh or from spacerpipeline_unique_hoikkala_etal_2020.sh).
-Required operating system: Unix (tested with MacOS 10.15.7 with zsh).
+**Required operating system**: Unix (tested with MacOS 10.15.7 with zsh).
-Output: several files and folders regarding extracted spacers and their properties.
+**Output**: several files and folders regarding extracted spacers and their properties.
 Running the pipeline with default settings will reproduce the results presented in the manuscript.
 R scripts can be used to recreate figures of the manuscript after data has been generated.
 Separate pipeline scripts for running analyses on either absolute or unique spacers (spacerpipeline_absolute_hoikkala_etal_2020.sh or spacerpipeline_unique_hoikkala_etal_2020.sh).

 # Instructions
 The analysis is run using the shell pipeline spacerpipeline_absolute_hoikkala_etal_2020.sh or spacerpipeline_unique_hoikkala_etal_2020.sh.